parag1604/Non-Parameteric/README.md

 ## KNN

-Execute the following to get a classification model using K-Nearest Neighbor algorithm:
+Execute the following to get a classification model using the K-Nearest Neighbor algorithm:

 ```bash
 python main.py <k>
 ```

-After training: you should get plots like the following:
+After training, you should get plots like the following:
 Train             |  &nbsp;Test&nbsp;
 :-------------------------:|:-------------------------:
 ![A plot showing how the model fits the data on the train set](static/decision_boundary.png "KNN Train Fit")  |  ![A plot showing how the model fits the data on the test set](static/decision_boundary_test.png "KNN Test Fit")